Pablo123GitHub/CV/README.md

 Throughout my support roles my main drive has always been to give the best possible experience to customers by putting myself in their shoes: often reproducing the problems that they were facing in order to find the most adequate solution.

 I see web development as a logical evolution which allows me to take my problem solving skills to the next level.
-I would ideally see myself in a junior web developer position with strong emphasis on learning and professional growth.
+I would ideally see myself as a junior web developer in a position with strong emphasis on learning and professional growth.

 ## Skills